 In some cases, you will be tested for pregnancy and HIV.
 Your urine may be tested for traces of drugs.

-Your doctor may refer to you to a mental health specialist or addiction counselor if your loss of appetite is a result of depression, an eating disorder, or drug use.
+Your doctor may refer to you to a mental health specialist or counselor if your loss of appetite is a result of depression, an eating disorder, or drug misuse.

 Loss of appetite caused by medications may be treated by changing your dosage or switching your prescription.
 Never change your medications without first consulting your doctor.

-If your decreased appetite is caused by a short-term condition, you are likely to recover naturally without any long-term effects.
+If your decreased appetite is caused by a short-term condition, you’re likely to recover naturally without any long-term effects.